-When you read about some of the illnesses and ailments that are rumored to be alleviated or outright cured by CBD, it reaches a point where it becomes hard to believe.
+When you read about some of the illnesses and ailments that are rumoured to be alleviated or outright cured by CBD, it reaches a point where it becomes hard to believe.
 When we start to look at some of the recent studies, however, it turns out that fact might be stranger than fiction.
-A lot of the blame in our lacking of a full understanding of the topic lays at the feet of lawmakers and regulatory organizations.
+A lot of the blame for our lacking of a full understanding of the topic lays at the feet of lawmakers and regulatory organizations.
 Research into the effect of the plant itself has been hugely restricted by draconian laws and policies in the countries capable of dedicating resources to the research.
 With the advent of CBD however, we have started to get a clearer understanding of what this one particular component of cannabis can accomplish.

 What are the benefits?

 Avoiding some of the more outlandish claims and focusing on the meat and potatoes of what CBD can accomplish, we still end up with a long list of benefits.